Hirsel Visitor Activities

 The Museum

-There are a number of craft units at the Homestead, including a potter, glass worker, a textile worker, along with two excellent shops selling a variety of locally produced arts and crafts - providing a wonderful opportunity for buying that special Wedding or Bithday Present with a difference or of course Christmas.
-Click here to download our publicity leaflet
+There are a number of craft units at the Homestead selling a variety of locally produced arts and crafts, providing a wonderful opportunity to buy that special gift with a difference.

-So come and have a browse, then ponder over a cup of coffee and a piece of home made cake in the Tea Shop, before deciding what to buy from:
+Come and have a browse, then ponder over a cup of coffee and a piece of home made cake in the The Homestead Cafe, before deciding what to buy.

 Field to Fork

-The Homestead is the base (incorporating a purpose built classroom) for the Field to Fork education program, run by the Estate, providing farm visits and educating children about the impotance of Farming, Food and where their food comes from.
+The Homestead is the base (incorporating a purpose built classroom) for the Field to Fork education program, run by the Estate, providing farm visits and educating children about the importance of farming, food and where their food comes from.

 Walks